spacetelescope/jdaviz/docs/cubeviz/import_data.rst

 Importing data through the GUI
 ==============================

-You can load your data into the Cubeviz application by clicking the :guilabel:`Import Data` button at the top left of the application's user interface.
-This opens a dialogue where you can select a file that can be parsed as a :class:`~specutils.Spectrum1D`.
+Users may load data into the Cubeviz application by clicking the :guilabel:`Import Data` button at the top left of the application's user interface.
+This opens a dialogue with a prompt to select a file that can be parsed as a :class:`~specutils.Spectrum1D` object.

 After clicking :guilabel:`Import`, the data file will be parsed and loaded into the application.
-A notification will appear to let users know if the data import was successful.
+A notification will appear to confirm whether the data import was successful.
 Afterward, the new data set can be found in the :guilabel:`Data` tab of each viewer's options menu as described in :ref:`cubeviz-selecting-data`.